Using a Custom Domain

 webhook-01HX...@incoming.conduit.email

-notifications@mail.yourcompany.com — you must first claim and verify that
+notifications@mail.yourcompany.com, first claim and verify that domain.

 How it works

-- You register the domain with Conduit via the API.
+- You register the domain with Conduit.

 - Conduit issues a unique verification token.